Overview of the Examples

 Combustion Hazards in an Oxygen-Rich Environment

-- Increased fire risk due to high oxygen concentration can cause rapid spread of fire, damage to aircraft systems, and potential injury to crew and passengers; avoid using flammable materials and follow strict no-smoking policies.
+- A high oxygen concentration can cause rapid spread of fire, damage to aircraft systems, and potential injury to crew and passengers; avoid using flammable materials and follow strict no-smoking policies.

 Freezing Levels and Possible Icing Conditions

-- Not identifying freezing levels or possible icing conditions can result in unexpected icing encounters; always check weather briefings for freezing level information before flight.
+- Failure to identify freezing levels or potential icing conditions can result in unexpected icing encounters; always consult weather briefings for freezing-level information before flight.

-- Not considering the effects of density altitude on takeoff performance can result in longer takeoff rolls and reduced climb rates; use performance charts and adjust expectations accordingly.
+- Failing to account for density altitude effects on takeoff performance can lead to longer takeoff rolls and reduced climb rates; consult performance charts and adjust expectations accordingly.

 Risk Examples for Preflight Preparation and Procedures